WithPrecedent/naru/README.md

 Rather than remembering every command and its parameters for modifying and transforming Python objects, you can simply import `naru` and use the same syntax and parameters for any supported modification or transforming command.
+`naru` is:

+* **Lightweight**: it has no dependencies and a miniscule memory footprint.
+* **Intuitive**: every function name uses obvious, readable terms (e.g., functions that add something uses the prefix "add", functions that remove something use the prefix "drop", etc.).
+* **Flexible**: you can either call a general or specific function.
+  For example, as discussed below, to add a prefix to every `str` item in a list-like object, you can call `add_prefix_to_list` or `add_prefix`.
+In the latter case, the function detects the passed item is a `MutableSequence` and calls the appropriate function.

 ## Getting started